-The brands and malletier-names of the trunks in the International Section of the Collection include, for instance, Oshkosh, Friedrich, Delhopital, Griffith, Rascher, Aux Etats Unis, Duval, Barnum, Gulliver, Folding Trunk Company, Grands Magasins du Louvre, Hamilton's, William Bal, Old England, Au Printemps, Hartmann, Moritz Maedler, Belber, Hammel, Victor, Palica, Hawley's, Grand Bazar de Paris, Shwayder, and Moynat, Goyard, and Louis Vuitton of France.
+The brands and malletier-names of the trunks in the International Section of the Collection include, for instance, Oshkosh, Friedrich, Delhopital, Griffith, Rascher, Aux Etats Unis, Duval, Barnum, Vuiton, Gulliver, Folding Trunk Company, Grands Magasins du Louvre, Hamilton's, William Bal, Goyard, Old England, Au Printemps, Hartmann, Moritz Maedler, Belber, Hammel, Moynat, Victor, Palica, Hawley's, Grand Bazar de Paris, Shwayder, and many other.

 Novelties are also found through the Ecole des Malletiers Path II course-ateliers where new trunks are designed and manufactured entirely by hand, in the Belgian atelier formerly of Belmal Malletier.
 The bespoke trunks for travel are made only on commission, while unique artwork ones are usually seen only at special presentations for collectors.
 For further references about the craftsmanship, TV tributes, movie and prizes,... see founder's profile page.

 > CONTACT <